 Notifications and alerts: The power of automation means SIEM environments will provide instant notifications and alerts.

-Security incident detection: To minimize any breaches that your systems may incur, security incident detection needs to be swift and reliable.
+Security incident detection: To minimize any breaches your systems may incur, security incident detection must be swift and reliable.

 Threat response workflow: Advance SIEM environments include workflow and case management that will help improve and hasten investigation and threat-response processes.

 Security event correlation: SIEM environments are quick, but they’re also accurate.
-Security event correlation capabilities will ensure that you’re identifying the source of security threats.
+Security event correlation capabilities will ensure you identify the source of security threats.

 As different industries and different regions in the world continue to enforce regulatory laws and compliances, the ability of companies to meet these standards is becoming more and more necessary.
 Below are just a few of the same major regulatory acts and standards that organizations need to abide by.

 HIPAA — The Health Insurance Portability and Accountability ACT has strict, regulatory safeguards that correlate to sensitive patient data.
 SIEM environments meet those strict needs and guarantee you’re in line with regulatory updates and ongoing standards.